 To develop an appreciation of, and basic competency in, the use of analytical thought in the development of a cohesive body of useful mathematical knowledge, with special emphasis on topics encountered in elementary and middle school mathematics programs.
 Math 107 deals with combinatorics, probability, functions, sequences and series, logic, compound interest, and general mathematical skills.

-Mathematics for Elementary Teachers, Beckmann, Pearson/Addison-Wesley
+Mathematics for Elementary Teachers, First or Second Edition, by Sybilla Beckmann, Pearson/Addison-Wesley.